 Once paternity has been established, the child obtains many legal rights beyond child support.
 The child can inherit from his or her father, is eligible for health insurance coverage under the father's group policy, is entitled to social security benefits if the father dies or becomes disabled, may be entitled to wrongful death benefits if the father dies as a result of someone else's negligence, and can obtain medical history information, to say nothing of the emotional benefits-to both the father and the child-that may be reaped as a result of establishing paternity.

-Get A Free Initial Evaluation Of Your Paternity Matter
+Get Legal Assistance With Your Paternity Matter